 Depending on the goal of the email and the tone you are going for, a template might be more easy or difficult to write.
 Draft a couple and make sure you test them out, first on your colleagues and later on actual leads.

 You will be needing several templates for the different stages of a campaign and for different audiences and purposes, so don’t think you can make do with only two.
 The better your email copy is, the likelier people are to respond.

 Remember to rework your templates every now and then and try to apply everything you have learned from previous ones.
 Even if they are performing well, never stop trying to improve them.
 Just don’t switch your best performing email for a test one all at once.
 Test every email gradually, and only then add them to your sequence.

 Finally, you should make sure your emails are being read by making sure they are being sent out at the right time.
-You know your audience best, so try to find a time in the day when they are most likely to be on their phones.
+You know your audience best.
+Try to find time in the day when they are most likely to be on their phones.
 Don’t expect their full attention in the middle of their lunch hour (even though this is when many reach for their inboxes).
 Study their habits, test a few email schedules and find what works best.

 Don’t forget to account for different time zones and holidays.
 Set up appropriate cards for special dates (Christmas, birthdays, etc.) and stop your emails at certain times if you need to.